AlvinHappyStar/BaseSwap_Frontend/packages/smart-router/README.md

 ## Usage

 Use BSC as an example.
-Here's how we use smart router sdk to find the best trade route swapping from BNB to CAKE and construct a valid swap transaction from the trade route we got.
+Here's how we use smart router sdk to find the best trade route swapping from BNB to BASE and construct a valid swap transaction from the trade route we got.

 For working code example, please refer to [smart-router-example](https://github.com/pancakeswap/smart-router-example).